Neoncat-OG/TrollStore-IPAs/README.md

 *Since people see TrollStore in the title and immediately think all apps in here are TrollStore only, they aren't.
 A lot of apps in here will work just fine when sideloaded.
 However, since I am personally using these apps with TrollStore, I cannot guarantee that every app will work while properly sideloaded, nor will I offer any support if an app from this list doesn't work as intended when sideloaded*

 **Note about the Version column:** sometimes it will just be the app base version, sometimes it will be [tweak version]-[app version].
-This is subject to change on a per-app basis
+This is subject to change on a per-app, per-update basis

 Everything you can currently find in this repo:
 | App Name | Description | Version | Source/Maintainer | Last Updated |